Hong Kong Travel Information

 There are no specific health risks associated with travel to Hong Kong.
-Food and water are generally safe, although visitors should consider only drinking bottled water for the first few days of their stay.
-The hepatitis E virus is transmitted through contaminated food and water and precautions should be taken with food and drink.
-Take precautions against mosquito bites, as there is a risk of Dengue fever.
-Outbreaks of Hand, Foot and Mouth Disease are reported annually.
-Hong Kong's health facilities are first class, but expect to pay cash.
-High quality medical care is widely available but medical insurance is recommended to cover expenses.
+Hong Kong's health facilities are first class but expect to pay cash.
+High quality medical care is widely available but comprehensive travel insurance is recommended to cover expenses.

-Littering and spitting are illegal in Hong Kong and will incur on the spot fines.
-In Hong Kong the concept of 'face' is very important; avoid causing someone to 'lose face' by publicly insulting them or contradicting them in front of others as this is a general 'no no'.
+Littering and spitting are illegal in Hong Kong and will incur spot fines.
+In Hong Kong, the concept of 'face' is very important; avoid causing someone to lose face by publicly insulting them or contradicting them in front of others as this is considered very impolite.
 The Chinese have great respect for hierarchical relationships.

-Despite its close proximity to China, Hong Kong's business culture is worlds apart.
-There tends to be a heavy British influence on business culture in Hong Kong.
-However, one typically Asian aspect is the concept of saving face.
-Saving face represents an awareness of positive appearances and perceptions of other people or companies.
-Bad news should never be presented in front of others and keeping ones cool is vital.
-Open displays of emotion, such as anger and irritation, are frowned upon, as is causing embarrassment to another person.
+Despite its close proximity to China, Hong Kong's business culture is worlds apart and more akin to the West.
+But one regional aspect is the concept of 'saving face', an awareness of positive appearances and perceptions of other people or companies.
+Bad news should never be presented in front of others and keeping one's cool is vital.
+Open displays of emotion such as anger and irritation are frowned upon, as is causing embarrassment to another person.

 Become our Hong Kong Travel Expert